Learning Multi-Task Gaussian Process Over Heterogeneous Input Domains: Numerical experiments

 Firstly, we investigate the impact of training size $N^1$ for the target task on the performance of heterogeneous LMC models in asymmetric scenario.
 To this end, Fig.~\ref{fig_airfoil_N1} depicts the comparative results on the $\mathtt{airfoil}$ case using $N^1=4$, $N^1=8$ and $N^1=16$, respectively.
 It is observed that with the increase of $N^1$, the performance of all the models has been improved, and the superiority of \texttt{HSVLMC-g0} and \texttt{HSVLMC} over the simple \texttt{SOGP} is always maintained.
 But this advantage gradually vanishes with further increase of $N^1$, e.g., the medium of predictions of \texttt{SOGP} is close to that of LMCs when $N^1=16$.

 Secondly, we study the impact of dimensionality $D^2$ of task $y^2$ on the performance of heterogeneous LMC models.
 To this end, Fig.~\ref{fig_sarcos_D2} depicts the comparative results on the $\mathtt{sarcos^a}$ case using $D^2=16$, $D^2=12$ and $D^2=8$, respectively.
-It is known that with the decrease of dimensionality $D^2$, the information loss due to dimensionality reduction increases, thus increasing the difficulty of heterogeneous multi-task modeling.
+With the decrease of dimensionality $D^2$, the information loss due to dimensionality reduction increases, thus increasing the difficulty of heterogeneous multi-task modeling.
 It is thus observed in Fig.~\ref{fig_sarcos_D2} that the performance of LMC models deteriorate with the decrease of $D^2$.
 Besides, the large dimensionality reduction from $D^1=21$ to $D^2=8$ makes the modeling more difficult such that the proposed \texttt{HSVLMC} performs slightly worse than the \texttt{HSVLMC-g0}, especially in terms of the SMLL results.
 But interestingly, the \texttt{HSVLMC-EM} and \texttt{HSVLMC} significantly outperform the \texttt{SOGP} even for the case with $D^2=8$.

 Finally, the correlation of tasks may also affect the model performance.
-Therefore, Fig.~\ref{fig_sarcos_corr} investigates this impact by choosing different outputs as the first task on the $\mathtt{sarcos^a}$ case.
-It is found that the spearman correlation between the first and seventh outputs is only $r=0.41$; while this correlation between the third and seventh outputs is increased to $r=0.74$; and as has been described before, the forth and seventh outputs have the highest correlation of $r=0.96$.
+Therefore, Fig.~\ref{fig_sarcos_corr} investigates it by choosing different outputs as the first task on the $\mathtt{sarcos^a}$ case.
+It is found that the spearman correlation between the first and seventh outputs is only $r=0.41$; while this correlation between the third and seventh outputs is up to $r=0.74$; and as has been described before, the forth and seventh outputs have the highest correlation of $r=0.96$.
 Therefore, it is observed in Fig.~\ref{fig_sarcos_corr} that when the tasks are lowly correlated, the knowledge transferred from the low-dimensional task may deteriorate the prediction of LMC models in terms of SMSE.
-But with the increase of task correlation, the SMSE performance of LMC models gradually catches up with and even outperforms that of \texttt{SOGP}.
-Besides, the predictive distributions estimated by the LMC models always better cover the data than the \texttt{SOGP} on this case, even when the tasks are lowly correlated.
+But with the increase of task correlation, the SMSE performance of LMC models gradually catches up with and even outperforms \texttt{SOGP}.
+Besides, the predictive distributions estimated by the LMCs better cover the data than the \texttt{SOGP} on this case, even when the tasks are lowly correlated.
 This is because without additional information, the \texttt{SOGP} tends to provide small uncertainty estimations given a few number of training points.